-For many children who still do not have access to education, it is notably because of persisting inequality and marginalization.
+For many children who still do not have access to education, it is notable because of persisting inequality and marginalization.

 In developing and developed countries alike, children do not have access to basic education because of inequalities that originate in sex, health and cultural identity (ethnic origin, language, religion).
 These children find themselves on the margins of the education system and do not benefit from learning that is vital to their intellectual and social development.

 Factors linked to poverty such as unemployment, illness and the illiteracy of parents, multiply the risk of non-schooling and the drop-out rate of a child by 2.

 Undeniably, many children from disadvantaged backgrounds are forced to abandon their education due to health problems related to malnutrition or in order to work and provide support for the family.